Reece Cole: Exeter City

 Cole joined League One club Exeter City on trial during the 2023–24 pre-season.
 After 2 1/2 weeks at St James Park, he signed a one-year contract, with the option of a further year, on 10 July 2023.
 The move reunited him with his former Partick Thistle manager Gary Caldwell.
 Following 17 appearances and one goal by mid-November 2023, Cole signed a new 18-month contract, with the option of a further year.
 Cole captained the team during three matches late in December and ended a mid-table 2023–24 season with 42 appearances and seven goals.

 In July 2024, Cole signed a one-year extension to his existing contract, with the option of a further year.
 Three "niggly" injuries (one of which was misdiagnosed) and illness restricted him to just 13 appearances during the first half of the 2024–25 season.
 While lacking match fitness, Cole made regular appearances from February 2025 through to the end of the mid-table season, ending with 27 appearances and three goals.

-On 23 July 2025, it was announced that Cole had signed a further one year contract with a club-held extension for a further year.
+Cole made 39 appearances and scored seven goals during a 2025–26 season that culminated in relegation.
+The option on his contract was taken up in May 2026.